M5 -- Mars Magnetospheric Multipoint Measurement Mission: A multi-spacecraft plasma physics mission to Mars: Mission Design

 \subsubsection{Mass Budget}

 To calculate the mission mass budget, the mass of each subsystem was derived based on estimates and data on existing subsystems.
+The estimated payload masses are presented in \cref{tab:payload_resources}.
 A margin of \SI{5}{\percent} to \SI{20}{\percent} was added to the calculated mass of each subsystem.
 Moreover, an additional overall system margin of \SI{20}{\percent} was added to the sum of subsystem masses to obtain the final dry mass estimate of the system.
 The total wet mass of the system was obtained by adding up the dry mass and the required propellant mass with margins.
 The margin philosophy is explained in \autoref{sec:margins}.
 The mass budget that shows the masses of each spacecraft and the total system mass is presented in \autoref{tab:massbudget}.